eiimage/eiimage/COMPILE.md

 ## Tools
 Before starting the compilation, please verify that you have all needed tools and the correct versions:

 - CMake version 2.8.11 minimum
+  *NB: Do not change the default installation directory of CMake*
 - A C++ compiler (gcc, mingw)

 ## Source code